-If a firefighter had died fighting the fire in the building pictured above, what would his or her widow say to their children as they stood on that street corner looking at that vacant lot, holding hands, tears rolling down their cheeks wishing for a their loved one back.
+If a firefighter had died fighting the fire in the building pictured above, what would his or her widow say to their children as they stood on that street corner looking at that vacant lot, holding hands, tears rolling down their cheeks wishing for their loved one back?

 NOTE: I realize this post may be controversial and may not be enjoyable to read.
 It calls into question the logic some firefighters apply toward justifying risk taking.
 When I was on the line I never was much in favor of being an ‘outstanding‘ firefighter (i.e., being one to stand outside a burning building).

-- Have you ever found yourself in a high-risk situation where the reward did not justify the risk?
+- Discuss a time when you may have found yourself in a high-risk situation where the reward did not justify the risk.

 Facebook Fan Page: www.facebook.com/SAMatters